 Golf and Fitness Course

-welcome to the home page of A Putters Edge where you can find golf and fitness advice.
+Welcome to the home page of A Putters Edge where you can find golf and fitness advice as well as my personal life experiences.
 While golf may not seem like the most physically demanding sport, every swing requires a combination of strength, flexibility, balance and excellent hand eye coordination, and the only way to ensure your game is up to par is by signing up to a fitness course Melbourne golfers can vouch for.

 No matter whether you’re playing at competition level, or you just a weekend warrior, the repetitive swing of the club can cause serious damage to your joints and muscles if they are not properly conditioned to withstand these constant strains.